 After organizing all of your collected notes and starting to write your paper, you are already in the draft stage.
 In the draft stage, the background information collected and the text written in your own words come together.
 Every piece of information is structured by the subtopics and sections you defined in the previous stages.

 5. Final Stage

 Success!
 Well… almost!
 In the final stage, you look over your whole paper and check for consistency and any irrelevancies.
 Read through the entire paper for clarity, grammatical errors, and peace of mind that you have included everything important.

 Make sure you use the correct formatting and referencing method requested by your University or institution for research papers.
-Don’t forget to save and then send the paper on its way.
+Don’t forget to save it and then send the paper on its way.